patrickf2000/quik/Readme.md

 For some example programs and what the Assembly code looks like, see the examples folder.

+### Optimizations
+I have a small optimization area of the parser, which I plan to expand.
+I may make it a separate library down the line, but I haven't decided yet.
+While I'm doing my best to make sure the optimizations don't create problems, its more than likely I'll miss something.
+Should you have an issue, optimizations can be disabled in the compiler and the qkast program using the "--no-optimize" switch (Note: In the qkast program, this MUST be the last argument).

 ### Building
 To build, you simply need CMake, a C++ compiler, and Python 3 (for testing).
 Quik does not use any libraries other than the standard C++ library.
 A compiler supporting at least the C++11 standard is necessary.